Welcome to Faversham Medical Practice

 Please see our "Where to get help" page for information about local services which you can access directly.
 There are also lots of helpful resources and self help guides.

-We are currently advertising for a Community Services Manager.
+We are currently advertising for a Community Services Manager, a Medical Secretary, a Healthcare Assistant, Receptionist/Administrators and a Receptionist/Administrator Supervisor.
 Please see our Job Vacancies page.

 People aged 18 years and over and those aged 16 or over with specific underlying health conditions can get a booster vaccine dose.